Wisdom sets Cubs rookie record with 27th HR, beat Brewers

 Cubs: RHP Keegan Thompson (shoulder inflammation) and IF Nico Hoerner (right oblique strain) started Sunday’s game after getting activated from the injured list.
 Hoerner batted fifth and started at shortstop. … OF Nick Martini was optioned to Triple-A Iowa.

-Brewers: CF Lorenzo Cain was out of the lineup with what manager Craig Counsell described as “general body soreness” after diving against the wall to rob Willson Contreras of an extra-base hit in the Brewers’ 6-4 victory Saturday. … OF Avisaíl García remained out of the lineup as he deals with a back issue.
-García hasn’t played since Tuesday. … SS Willy Adames, who went on the injured list Sept.
+Brewers: CF Lorenzo Cain was out of the lineup with what Counsell described as “general body soreness” after diving against the wall to rob Contreras of an extra-base hit Saturday. … SS Willy Adames, who went on the injured list Sept.
 5 with a left quadriceps strain, is likely to return Monday. … Counsell said LHP Brett Anderson is healthy again.
 Anderson has been on the injured list since Sept.
 2 with a shoulder bruise.

 UP NEXT